We take a look at seven things that companies should have for a successful implementation of a business intelligence (BI) project.

 Together with the development of data culture, a company must establish correct data governance and architecture.
 Before implementing a BI project, an organization should set up processes of how to gather data, store, clean, and use.

-6. Training plan
+6. Successful training plan

 Upon completion of a BI project, its longevity and effectiveness would depend largely on a skillset of those using the solution.
 It is vital that everyone learns how to use new tools.
 Meanwhile, management’s responsibility is to set up a training plan.